luntergroup/octopus/README.md

 $ ./install.py --cxx_compiler clang++-4.0
 ```

-On some systems, you may also need to specify a C compiler which is ABI compatible with your C++ compiler, otherwise you'll get lots of link errors.
+On some systems, you may also need to specify a C compiler which is the same version as your C++ compiler, otherwise you'll get lots of link errors.
 This can be done with the `--c_compiler` option:

 ```shell
 $ ./install.py --cxx_compiler g++-7 --c_compiler gcc-7